 In an age when most are now acutely aware of the impact we're having on the planet and its resources, Sustainable Travel is coming to the fore as a major consideration when choosing accommodation.

-We have selected ten of the best properties from across all our programmes that take Sustainable Travel to heart.
+We have selected ten of the best properties from across all our programs that take Sustainable Travel to heart.

 These are properties that either protect the environment or offer some other type of social or economic benefit to the local community in which they're situated.